atomisthq/docs/docs/capabilities.md

 editor know what part of what file to edit?
 Atomist provides a powerful mechanism for pinpoint selection of events and
 code: [path expressions][path].
-Inspired by [XPath][xpath], path expressions provide a concise abstraction for navigating Rug entities.
+Inspired by [XPath][xpath], path expressions provide a concise abstraction for navigating the various elements in your code and development environment.
 Path expressions select related events satisfying specific criteria, e.g., a Slack user whose GitHub user authored a commit that was in a push that triggered a CI build that failed.
 Path expressions are also used to identify specific blocks of code in specific files to operate on.

 [xpath]: https://en.wikipedia.org/wiki/XPath
 [path]: /user-guide/rug/path-expressions.md